poro/WesBrown/README.md

 <!-- Features -->
 ## ✨ Features

-- **AI-powered Search:** Utilize the power of AI to find solutions to your problems.
+- **AI-powered Avatar:** Interact with an AI-powered avatar that you might recognize.
 - **Intuitive Design:** Simple and familiar design for an effortless user experience.
 - **Responsive:** Works on various devices to provide a consistent experience.